Have you noticed that your taskbar icons suddenly became invisible or transparent in Windows 10 or Windows 11?

 ▶ Fix: Turn off transparency effects

-- Press Windows + I to open Settings
+- Press Windows + I to open Settings.

-- Go to Personalization > Colors
+- Go to Personalization > Colors.

-- Toggle Transparency effects to Off
+- Toggle Transparency effects to Off.

-- Optionally, reset your theme to the default one
+- Optionally, reset your theme to the default one.

-Cause 4: Recent Windows Update Bugs
+Cause 4: Recent Windows Update Issues

 ▶ Fix: Uninstall the problematic update

-- Go to Settings > Windows Update > Update history
+- Go to Settings > Windows Update > Update history.

-- Select Uninstall updates
+- Select Uninstall updates.

-- Choose the recent update and uninstall it
+- Choose the recent update and uninstall it.

-- Reboot and wait for a patched update from Microsoft
+- Reboot and wait for a patched update from Microsoft.

 Cause 5: Corrupted User Profile